 Anyone who needs to store documents, whether a business or an individual, should take special care in where and how they save this data.
 Documents require special care when they are placed into storage.
 Fire safety is imperative, but special precautions should also be taken to avoid even small amounts of moisture as this also can destroy documents.
 A little humidity may be enough to cause documents to mildew when they are not stored properly.
 In addition, documents worthy of the expense involved in placing them into storage may be important enough to require strong security measures.

-Self storage facilities allow you to remove documents from your business or household and store them at a secure location, and storage facilities come in many forms.
 Those planning to store documents should look for more than just a room that protects goods from wind and weather.

 - Find a facility that offers climate control features like temperature and humidity control.
-Find out if the unit has individual controls or if the entire facility is adjusted by management.

 - Consider pest control.
 Ask the facility how they deal with this potential problem and look around the facility to see if it is clear of weeds, foundational cracks and other signs of trouble.